Waldo County police receive surplus military equipment, but weapons are not worth the trouble

 The department has not acquired new equipment over the past four years, he said.

-According to a Pentagon spreadsheet available on the WMTW and GitHub websites of all the items distributed in Maine, it is not uncommon for other Maine counties to receive weapons and military-style vehicles.
+According to a Pentagon spreadsheet available on the WMTW website of all the items distributed in Maine, it is not uncommon for other Maine counties to receive weapons and military-style vehicles.

 Cumberland and York counties each received mine-resistant vehicles, though it is unlikely that they will be protecting officers from any landmines.
 Androscoggin County received two full-tracked personnel carriers, while Kennebec County received two fixed-wing aircraft.